aboedo/add2wallet/ios/README.md

 - ✅ Network service for API communication
 - ✅ Multipart form upload for PDFs
 - ✅ Error handling and loading states
+- ✅ Share Extension for PDF import from other apps
+- ✅ App Groups for data sharing between app and extension
+- ✅ URL scheme handling for extension communication
-- ✅ Unit tests for core functionality
+- ✅ Comprehensive unit tests for core functionality
 - ⏳ Document picker (coming next)
-- ⏳ Share extension (coming next)

 ## Configuration